librity/nc_nomadcoin/README.md

 - Uninitialized `map`s and `*`pointers
 - Functions that receive `interface{}`s params

-Every other mistake gets heighlited the moment I type it.
+Every other mistake gets highlighted the moment I type it.
 Golang only surprises me when it doesn't work.

 ### Go Routines and Channels